patrik-drean/drean-property-ui/api-contract.md

 - The `lastContactDate` field is optional and can be null
 - Property leads are stored separately from properties and can be used to track potential deals before they become actual property opportunities
 - Batch creation allows for importing multiple leads at once and provides detailed success/error information for each lead
+- **TodoMetaData Integration**: The `todoMetaData` field stores Todoist integration metadata:
+  - `todoistSectionId`: Links properties to specific sections in Todoist for task organization
+  - This field is optional and can be null if no Todoist integration is configured
+  - Used for synchronizing property-related tasks with external Todoist project management
 - **Production PostgreSQL is hosted on Railway.**
 - **Environment variables for Railway deployment:**
   - `DATABASE_URL` (use the Railway-provided proxy URL for local dev)